ccnmtl/compiled/content/articles/searching-1.md

 author_name:  "Zarina Mustapha"
 author_url: "https://ctl.columbia.edu/about/team/mustapha/"
-lede: "Search functionality requires a thoughtful deliberation so that the model, UI, and UX can best serve the users’s needs.
+lede: "Search functionality requires a thoughtful deliberation so that the model, UI, and UX can best serve the users’ needs.
 This post lists some useful guiding questions for that feature."
 poster: "poster-searching-1.jpg"
 socmediaimg: "socmediaimg-searching-1.jpg"